 To get a better understanding of how to travel within Italy for tourism, it’s important to understand Italy’s new two-tiered system: the “green pass” and the “super green pass”.

-A super green pass is a reinforced version of the basic green bass and unique to Italy.
-It is only given to those who are considered fully vaccinated or have recovered from covid-19.
-In order to be fully vaccinated, you must have received the second dose of your vaccine, or a booster, within the last six months.
+A super green pass is a reinforced version of the basic green pass and is unique to Italy.
+It is only given to those who are considered fully vaccinated or have recovered from COVID-19.
+To be fully vaccinated, you must have received the second dose of your vaccine, or a booster, within the last six months.
 A controversial topic, a negative test will not give you this pass, greatly affecting non-vaccinated tourists and residents alike.

 The super green pass allows entry to restaurants, museums, cinemas, and soon non-essential businesses as well.
-It is also required for all means of public transport–local, regional, or national.
+It is also required for all forms of public transport – local, regional, or national.

 And last, but certainly not least, here is how to travel to Italy from the United States safely…and bypass quarantine.
-Due to rising cases, the United States was bumped to the group of countries on List D in December, which means very specific measures need to be followed to enter Italy without quarantine.
+Due to rising cases, the United States was moved to the List D group in December, which requires specific measures to be followed for entry into Italy without quarantine.

-All travelers need to register and fill out a Passenger Locator Form prior to departure.
+All travelers are required to register and complete a Passenger Locator Form before departure.
 At the airport, you will also need to show the following to enter the country and bypass a 5 day quarantine: proof of full vaccination or recovery from covid-19, AND a negative antigen test result taken within 24 hours of arrival in Italy, or a PCR within 72.
-On the flight, you’ll be asked to wear a FFP2 mask as well, so come prepared with several.
+On the flight, you’ll be asked to wear an FFP2 mask as well, so come prepared with several.
 You’ll need them on public transportation in Italy as well.

 Since multiple tests are no longer required to enter the country, the “covid-free” or “covid-tested” flight is no longer in place.
 Read more and stay up to date with the latest airline changes at Delta.